 Fall 2014 dates

 Appointments and walk-in service is available every Monday from 11 a.m.-4 p.m.

 Students can contact University Veterans Services to set up an appointment

 at (612) 625-8076 or firstname.lastname@example.org; however, appointments are not

 Are you facing an academic challenge?
 Has it been difficult adjusting to civilian life?
 Meet with a VA psychologist who can address your veteran-specific concerns and easily connect you to additional medical services.

-Appointments are available at University Counseling & Consulting Services Thursdays from 1-4 p.m.
+Appointments are available at Student Counseling Services Thursdays from 1-4 p.m.